Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/gitops/gitops-authentication.md

 Below we will go through an example on how to implemet the `gitops.authentication` feature in the team chart using GitHub App credentials as the authentication method.
 We will show how this can be done by using either external secrets or sealedsecrets.

 !!! warning
-    To use external secrets for defining authentication methodes, you need to have set up a ClusterSecretStore in your team to pull down the credentials from your Azure Key Vault.
+    To use external secrets for defining authentication methodes, you need to have set up a ClusterSecretStore in your team to pull down the credentials from your Key Vault provider.

     How to set up a ClusterSecretStore: [Secret Managment](../secret-management.md)